 If you are connecting your computer to any kind of network, especially the internet, you need to use security software to protect your computer and data from malicious software like viruses and spyware.
 Malicious software is designed to automatically spread from computer to computer for the purpose of stealing information or causing damage to the computer.

 Windows, Apple, and many other operating system providers frequently update their software to fix known issues, add enhancements, and to correct security vulnerabilities.
 It is important to at least install security updates to ensure your system is secure.
+Bad actors with ill intent are always looking for computers, that haven’t been updated, to comprise and use for their malicious purposes.

 Your system logon password, and especially the passwords for your web-site and application logons, should be complex.
 You should use a different password for each site you use.
 Complex passwords and not reusing passwords helps to protect your data, personal information and money from being accessed by someone that guesses or steals your password.

 Don’t use a password protected spreadsheet to track your passwords – those can be easily hacked.
 Instead use a secure password management tool.
-I prefer Keeper Security.
-Keeper features a plug-in for many browsers, and apps for Android, IOS, and Windows platforms.
-That means your password are available no matter what device you use.
+I prefer Keeper Security.1 Keeper features a plug-in for many browsers, and apps for Android, IOS, and Windows platforms.
+That means your passwords are available no matter what device you use.
 Keeper Security monitors for password breaches and advises you if your passwords are at risk.

 The first rule in computing – Save!